 How to Keep Kids Safe in The Bahamas

-Most of the time you’ll probably just want to spend your time hanging out at the beach – we totally get that.
-Just make sure you and your little ones are covered up against the sun; use plenty of sunscreens and limit everyone’s time in the sun.
+Most of the time you’ll probably just want to spend your time hanging out at the beach – I totally get that.
+Just make sure you pack the beach essentials, particularly sunscreen.
+Ensure you and your little ones are covered up against the sun; use plenty of sunscreens and limit everyone’s time in the sun.

 If you want to walk around the towns, pushchairs really aren’t the best idea – especially outside of towns.
 Don’t expect to find facilities like high chairs and baby-changing rooms.